-All rights reserved.
-This publication is copyright to RTO Advice Group, Melbourne, Victoria.
-No part of this publication or its supporting documents may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or by any information storage and retrieval system, without prior written permission from the publisher.
+No part of this resource may be reproduced in any form or by any means, electronic or mechanical, including photocopying or recording, or by an information retrieval system without written permission from Precision Group (Australia).
+Legal action may be taken against any person who infringes their copyright through unauthorised copying.